-Digital UNIX provides the basic floating-point number formats, operations (add, subtract, multiply, divide, square root, remainder, and compare), and conversions defined in the standard.
-You can obtain full IEEE-compliant trapping behavior (including nonnumbers [NaNs]) by specifying a compilation flag, or by specifying a fast mode when IEEE-style traps are not required.
+Tru64 UNIX provides the basic floating-point number formats, operations (add, subtract, multiply, divide, square root, remainder, and compare), and conversions defined in the standard.
+You can obtain full IEEE-compliant trapping behavior (including NaNs [not-a-number]) by specifying a compilation option, or by specifying a fast mode when IEEE-style traps are not required.
 You can also select, at compile time, the rounding mode applied to the results of IEEE operations.
-See cc(1) for information on the flags that support IEEE floating-point processing.
+See cc(1) for information on the options that support IEEE floating-point processing.